jermbo/Talks/Underutilized/UnderutilizedJavaScript.md

 });
 ```

+### console.clear()

+Sometimes, there is just to much noise in the console and you want to get rid of it to see only you logs.
+Thankfully we have `console.clear()`.
+This does exactly what you think it does.
+It clears the console.
+I typically use this at the beginning of my scripts to ensure my logs will be at the top of the heap.

 ### console.table()

 I left the best for last.
 I cannot tell you how awesome the ability to see structured data in a structure is.
 This does have its limits, but overall it's very powerful and helpful for getting a sense of how your arrays or objects look.